-A. The foregoing recitals are true and correct and are incorporated herein by this reference.

-B. Conditions to be Incorporated if Water Use Permit is Issued by mistercy.

-(2) If the DISTRUCT issues any Water Use permit for the Wellfield pursuant to Application #890731-12, the Wellfield's peak purpage shall not exceed the forty (40) million gallons par day from the Biscayne Aquifer.
-The appropriate allocation from the Floridan Aquifer System will be addressed in the permit based on DISTRUCT Nature Use Criteria and demonstrated hydraulic Characteristics of the Floridan Aquifer System.

-(2) Notwithstanding anything to the contrary herein, if the DISTRICT issues any Water Use permit for the Wellfield, the withdrawals authorized by the permit shall be limited to an amount which meets the applicable water use permitting criteria of the DISTRICT in Chapter 173, Florida Statutes, and Chapter 40E-2, F.A.C., which criteria shall in an event be applied to permit an allocation of water which would allow water withdrawals or pumpage rates which exceed the limitations setforth in the Acts.

-(3) If the DISTRICT issues a Mater Use permit for the Wellfield, the permit shall include the following edditional conditions regarding DISTRICT-declared water shortages:
+- A. The Foregoing recitals are true and correct and are incorporated herein by this reference. - 8.
+Conditions to be Incorporated if Water Use Permit is Issued by - (1) If the DISTRICT issues any Matar Use permit for the Wellfield pursuant to Application #890731-12, the Wellfield's peak purpage shall not exceed the forty (40) million gallons par day from the Biscayes Aquifer.
+The appropriate allocation from the Floridan Aquifer System will be addressed in the permit based on DISTRICT Mater Use Criteria and demonstrated hydraulic characteristics of the Floridan Aquifer System. - (2) Notwithstanding anything to the contrary herein, if the DISTRICT issues any Water Use permit for the Wellfield, the withdrawals authorized by the permit shall be limited to an amount which meets the applicable water use permitting criteria of the DISTRICT in Chapter 373, Florida Statutes, and Chapter 408-2, F.A.C., which criteria shall in no event be applied to permit an allocation of water which would allow water withdrawals or pumpage rates which exceed the limitations set forth (a the law). - (3) If the DISTRICT issues a Mater Use permit for the Wellfield, the permit shell include the following additional conditions recording DISTRICT-declared vacar shortages:

-(a) Reasonable, enforceable measures to limit damand on the Wellfield in times of water shortage, which shortage impacts the South Dade Nater Use Basin, as defined in Chapter 402-21, F.A.C., or the Everglades National Park, hereinafter called the "PARK".
-During such times of water shortage, the District has been authorized to declare areas of critical water supply pursuant to Chapter 333, Florida Statutes, and Chapter 402-21, F.A.C.
+(a) Responsible, enforceable measures to limit demand on the Nellfield in times of water shortage, which shortage impects the South Dade Water Use Basin, as defined in Chapter 402-21, F.A.C., or the Everglades National Park, hereinafter called the "PARK".
+During such times of water shortage, the District has been authorized to declare areas of critical water supply pursuant to Chapter 373, Florida Statutes, and Chapter 402-21, F.A.C.

-(b) If, during times of a declared water shortage, the DISTRICT ('s to limit desand on the Hellfield pursuant to Article II, Sec.
-B (3)(a) shows, or if the DISTRICT limits demand on the Wellfield pursuant to Article II, Sec.
-B (3)(a) shows, but the SECRETARY or the COVERNER certifies that operation of the Wellfield is still causing Advarsa Impacts (see Article II, Sec.
-G hureid) on the hydrologic resources of the PARK, as determined by the monitoring program described in Appendix 'B', the GOVERNOR shall require the DISTRICT to take necessary actions to alleviate the Adverse Impacts, including temporary reduction or cessation in pumpage from the Discayae Aquifer from the Hellfield, use of alternative sources of water from the Floridan Aquifer System or additional reductions in demand.
-This pertificate issued by the SECRETARY or the COVERNESS thell specify what temporary corrective measures thell be required in the event of a disagreement reporting Adverse Impacts.
-In the event of such a disagreement, the COUNTY screes to implement the corrective measures specified in the correction pending outcome of the dispute resolution or correction of the Adverse Impacts, whichever occurs first.
-In the event that the CURNTY does not agree that Adverse Impacts have occurred in a percicular case, the dispute mechanism set forth in Article IX.
+(b) If, during times of a declared voter shortage, the DISTRICT (%) is to limit demand on the Wellfield pursuant to Article II.
 Sec.
-D of this Agreement shall have the measing set forth in Article IX.
+B (3)(s) above, or if the DISTRICT limits demand on the Wellfield pursuant to Article II.
 Sec.
-G of this Agreement.
+B (3)(s) above, but the SECRETARY or the GOVERNER certifies that operation of the Wellfield is still causing Advance Impacts (see Article II.
+Sec.
+G herein) on the hydrologic resources of the PARK, as determined by the monitoring program described in Appendix 'S', the GOVERNOR shall require the DISTRICT to take necessary actions to alleviate the Adverse Impacts. including temporary reduction or cessation in pumpage from the Discayne Aquifer from the Wellfield, use of alternative sources of water from the Floridan Aquifar System or additional reductions in demand.
+This certificate issued

-(c) Nothing herein shall be construed to limit the ability of the SECRETARY or the GOVERNOR to dorlars that Advance Impacts to the hydrologic resources of the PARK have occurred when no water shoreage has been declared by the DISTRICT.
+(c) Nothing herein shall be construed to limit the ability of the SECRETARY or the GOVERNOR to declare that Adverse Impacts to the hydrologic resources of the PARK have occurred when no water shortage has been declared by the DISTRICT.